hackclub/hackclub/workshops/mad_libs_workshop/README.md

   }
 }
 ```
+- Add this code under the for loop we just wrote.
-We are just printing lines to seperate the prompt for organization and then printing it.
+- We are just printing lines to seperate the prompt for organization and then printing it.

 # Play Again